 Kamal Ghali is an experienced trial and investigations lawyer and a former U.S. Department of Justice cybercrime and white-collar crime prosecutor.
 He leads the firm’s Cyber & Digital Investigations and White Collar Criminal Defense practices.
 He helps clients strategically respond to fast-moving crises including data breaches and trade secret thefts; white-collar criminal prosecutions, government investigations, and regulatory enforcement actions; and complex civil litigation involving allegations of fraud, data theft, privacy violations, and criminal misconduct, including RICO actions.
 He is a frequent lecturer on cybercrime and economic espionage.

-As a federal prosecutor and a Deputy Chief at the U.S. Attorney’s Office, he worked with the FBI and Secret Service to investigate global cyber threats, state-sponsored cyber intrusions, and cases involving over 100 data breaches.
-And he led high-profile prosecutions of significant international cyber-criminals.
-He has extensive trial experience and has tried complex multi-defendant, corporate fraud and bribery cases to juries, including a five-week trial against corporate executives charged with orchestrating a fraud involving over $600 million in currency sales; a federal bribery trial against three corporate executives charged with bribing a public official in exchange for multi-million dollar service contracts; and cases involving securities fraud, public corruption, healthcare fraud, money laundering, and financial institution fraud.
+As a federal prosecutor and a Deputy Chief at the U.S. Attorney’s Office, he worked with the FBI and Secret Service to investigate global cyber threats, state-sponsored cyber intrusions, and cases involving over 100 data breaches, including the City of Atlanta ransomware attacks and other high-profile cyber threats.
+He has extensive trial experience and has tried complex multi-defendant, corporate fraud and bribery cases to juries, including a five-week trial against corporate executives charged with fraud involving $600 million in currency sales; a federal bribery trial against three corporate executives charged with bribing a public official in exchange for multi-million dollar service contracts; and cases involving securities fraud, public corruption, healthcare fraud, money laundering, and financial institution fraud.